Updated: Aug 15

 Starting your day off with a healthy, well-balanced breakfast can help you get through stressful workdays.
 Low blood sugar makes your body feel anxious and irritable, while overeating can make you lethargic.
 A healthy breakfast helps jump-start your metabolism for the day, assisting in higher productivity.

 Eliminate Unnecessary Distractions

 Responding to unimportant personal phone calls, text messages, and e-mails takes precious time away from your workday.
 It can quickly result in getting you behind with your current workload.
 Social media is also a great distraction.
 Unless you need to use social media for your job, it is best not to use it during your work hours.

 Get in the habit of completing the most dreaded task first.
 This is a great way to prioritize and to reduce your daily anxiety levels at a faster rate.

 Eat Healthy Snacks throughout the Day

-It is important to eat small frequent snacks throughout the day.
-It helps your body establish even blood sugar levels which boosts your energy, keeps you focused, and controls your moods.
+It is important to eat frequent small snacks throughout the day.
+It helps your body establish even blood sugar levels, which boosts your energy, keeps you focused, and controls your moods.
 Foods containing vitamins B and C, and magnesium are great foods that help control stress levels.

 Avoid Drinking too much Coffee, Alcohol, and Sugar